desicochrane/blogger/src/posts/2018-03-08-fibonacci.md

 }
 ```

-When I ran some benchmarks for this naive implementation for various values of \\(n\\) and got the following:
+When I ran benchmarks for this naive implementation against various values of \\(n\\) I got the following:

 | \\( n \\)   | `Naive`           |
 |-------------|-------------------|